abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/dev/lib/add.c
 /qt/src/dev/lib/open.c

-And the result is recognizable as absolute path which is ready to be piped correctly
+And the result is recognizable as absolute path which is ready to be piped correctly by \|xargs ...

 e.g. 2nd, the below will search such above with additional stricter filter that is the one without letter "e" in all "c" files found: